ZoneMinder/zmNinja/README.md

 Thanks
 ------
 To the zonemider community in general, and the awesome Stack Overflow community.
-But specifically, [Andrew Bauer](https://github.com/knnniggett) (knnniggett) who egged me on to take up this project.
+But specifically, [Andrew Bauer](https://github.com/knight-of-ni) (knight-of-ni) who egged me on to take up this project.

 Important Notes
 ---------------